People battling with their weight who are unable to do aerobic exercise can hit the gym instead and still see positive results.

 The Healthy Eating Aerobic and Resistance Training in Youth (HEARTY) study, led by researchers at the University of Calgary and University of Ottawa, involved 304 overweight teens in the Ottawa/Gatineau area between the ages of 14 to 18.
 All were given the same four weeks of diet counseling to promote healthy eating and weight loss before being randomly placed into four groups.
 The first group performed resistance training involving weight machines and some free weights; the second performed only aerobic exercise on treadmills, elliptical machines and stationary bikes; the third underwent combined aerobic and resistance training; and the last group did no exercise training.

 Wandering through Pinterest, I ran across another super infographic that I wanted to share with you.
 Yoga is not a new subject to the blog.
-I wrote Why Should I Do Yoga? two years ago.
+I wrote Why Should I Do Yoga? some years ago.
 One of the best reasons that yoga works for me, a bicycle rider, is that yoga is weight-bearing exercise and while bike riding is superb cardio exercise, it is not weight bearing so does not protect against osteoarthritis.

 Short bursts of exercise like walking up stairs or doing yard work are excellent for warding off health problems like high blood pressure, high cholesterol and diabetes, according to an article in the Daily Mirror.